hmosousa/professor_heideltime/README.md

 # Professor HeidelTime

-Creat a multilingual corpus weakly labeled by [HeidelTime](https://github.com/HeidelTime/heideltime).
+Create a multilingual corpus weakly labeled by [HeidelTime](https://github.com/HeidelTime/heideltime).

 ## Source Corpus

 We run the weak labeling for six languages.
-The details of the corpus for each language are described bellow.
+The details of the corpus for each language are described below.

 | Dataset                 | Language | #Docs     | Date Span                 | #Tokens per doc | #Annotations |
 |-------------------------|----------|-----------|---------------------------|-----------------|--------------|